RanjithDevM/Piggy---Digital-Piggy-Bank/README.md

 Piggy is a digital piggy bank prototype designed to encourage smarter saving habits.
 Instead of showing your balance every time, Piggy hides it until you reach your savings goal — helping you avoid unnecessary spending and stay motivated.

+⚠️ **Note:** This is only a prototype of my idea.
+If you find any mistakes or issues, please let me know so I can correct them.

 ---

 ## ✨ Features